7 Best Photo Editors for Computer

 Pros:

-• Non-destructive photo editing with layers and masking tools.
+• Non-destructive editing with layers and masking tools.

-• One-time purchase option, making it more affordable than subscription-based software.
+• One-time purchase option is more affordable than subscription-based software.

 Cons:

-• Some features may feel limited for users who are used to more comprehensive programs like Photoshop.
+• Some features may feel limited for those who are used to more comprehensive programs like Photoshop.

 • Can require a powerful computer for smooth performance with high-resolution files.